velascoluis/end-to-end-data-analytics-with-spark-fintech/01-data-engineering/instructions/en.md

 $> ./dataeng/dag_pipeline/upload_dag.sh

 ```
+Wait a few minutes until Composer picks up the new DAG.

 4.Trigger DAG execution from Cloud Composer
 It might take a few minutes for Composer to process the new pipeline